Visual Studio support for v0.27

 VS2017 will have builtin support for CMake.
 I'm not optimistic in view of very painful experience with CMake/Visual Studio.
 Daniel and Gilles (who love and demanded Exiv2/CMake support) are welcome to investigate this for v0.27.
 I will not waste another second of my life on CMake/Visual Studio.

-Updated by Robin Mills 6 months ago
+Updated by Robin Mills almost 2 years ago

 - Status changed from Assigned to Closed